austin-showen/carbon-counter/README.md

     - Calculate the carbon emissions from using their appliances for a chosen duration, then save the activity to the database.
     - Register their country and state.
 Carbon Interface calculates carbon emissions based on the energy profile of individual states, so this will give more accurate calculations.
     - View the carbon emissions for all previous trips and activities, as well as graphs of their overall carbon footprint.
+    - Edit and delete vehicles, appliances, trips, and activities.
 - **Unauthenticated users can:**
     - Access a small number of example vehicles.
     - Input a trip length in miles and calculate the carbon emissions from driving an example vehicle that distance.